 The Board recognizes that all employees should be placed in the school and department that will best fit the educational needs of the students in the District.
 Consideration will be given to the employee's placement preference.
 When circumstances make it necessary to transfer employees involuntarily or reduce staff, orderly procedures are to be implemented.

-The Human Resources Department will identify and advertise known vacancies beginning April 1 of each school year, including those positions which were filled after Jan.
+The Human Resources Department will identify and advertise known vacancies beginning March 1 of each school year, including those positions which were filled after Jan.
 1 of the current school year (except nurses).
-Transfer requests will be accepted until 10 working days prior to the last day of New Teacher Induction.
+Transfer requests will be accepted during the transfer window up through August 1st.

-Beginning with the week of April 1, a list of all known job vacancies, together with required endorsements and skill requirements, will be compiled and published on the Jordan School District website.
+All known job vacancies, together with required endorsements and skill requirements, will be posted online.

 Using a common set of criteria such as personnel files, requested qualifications, experience, etc., principals will review requests for transfer and select the candidates to be interviewed.
-Principals will interview at least two qualified transfer candidates if available.
-Candidates who are interviewed but not offered a position will be notified in writing.
-When the position has been filled, all candidates making application will be notified by the local schools in a timely manner.
+Principals will interview at least two (2) qualified transfer candidates if available through June 1.
+Candidates who are interviewed but not offered a position will be notified as soon as reasonably possible.
+When the position has been filled, the posting will be removed.

-Involuntarily transferred teachers will be allowed to interview through the voluntary transfer process from April 1 through June 1.
-If teachers are not successful in gaining a voluntary transfer by June 1, the District will place the employee.
+Involuntarily transferred teachers will be allowed to interview through the voluntary transfer process.
+If teachers are not successful in gaining a voluntary transfer by June 1, the District will place the employee in a position for which he/she is qualified.

 If, after the employee has been placed, the employee may continue to review through the voluntary transfer process (Refer to Section II A of this policy).